wikianesthesia/wikianesthesia_mobile/assets/EmergencyText/ACLS-VFVT.md

 * Keep EtCO2 > 10 mmHg and DBP > 20 mmHg
 * Rotate compressors with rhythm check every 2 min.
 If changes to non-shockable rhythm, see [Asystole/PEA]( ACLS-AsystolePEA)
 * Check pulse ONLY if signs of ROSC (sustained increased EtCO2, spontaneous arterial waveform, rhythm change)
-* Pront CPR at lower edgar of scapula OK if airway secured
+* Prone CPR at lower edge of scapula OK if airway secured

 # Airway
 * **100% FiO2 with flows 10-15 L/min**